LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ![soureflow]

-## Data Organization, Storage, and Services
-The [LIFESCOPE API](https://lifescopelabs.github.io/api.html) uses GraphQL and REST to signup, login, manage sources, and access all your data.
+## Data Organization Storage, an [LIFESCOPE API](https://lifescopelabs.github.io/api.html) uses GraphQL and REST to signup, login, manage sources, and access all your data.
 LIFESCOPE's API will eventually allow for pluggable [Database Support](https://lifescopelabs.github.io/database.html).

 ![conceptdiagram]

-**LIFESCOPE Schema** Replicated in MongoDB and the GraphQL API.
+**LIFESCOPE chema* Replicated in MongoDB and the GraphQL API.

 ![gqlschema]